naninovel/docs/docs/api/index.md

-intro | String | Path to the intro music track to play once before the main track (not affected by the loop parameter). volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes.
+intro | String | Path to the intro music track to play once before the main track (not affected by the loop parameter). volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes. fade | Decimal | Duration of the volume fade-in, in seconds (disabled by default);  doesn't have effect when modifying a playing track.

 </div>

 #### Example
 ```
-; Fades-in a music track with the name `Sanctuary` over default fade duration and plays it in a loop
+; Starts playing a music track with the name `Sanctuary` in a loop
 @bgm Sanctuary

-; Same as above, but fade-in duration is 10 seconds and plays only once
+; Same as above, but fades-in the volume over 10 seconds and plays only once
-@bgm Sanctuary time:10 loop:false
+@bgm Sanctuary fade:10 loop:false

 ; Changes volume of all the played music tracks to 50% over 2.5 seconds and makes them play in a loop
 @bgm volume:0.5 loop:true time:2.5